1073rajan/Heart/README.md

 - Deployment: Choose the best-performing model and deploy it using Flask, FastAPI, or any other deployment framework.

 ## Results
-Our model achieved an accuracy of X% on the test set, demonstrating its effectiveness in predicting breast cancer.
+Our model achieved an accuracy of X% on the test set, demonstrating its effectiveness in predicting Heart.
 Further details on performance metrics and visualization of results can be found in the project documentation.

 ## Future Work